Blog

 The home screen is the program

 The vocabulary on the screen carries the cohort model.
 A Series is a theme that travels: AI Skills, AI in Action, Tool Briefings, each a format that can run for finance one month and HR the next without losing its shape.
 Cohorts say who each session is for, by function (Accounting, Manufacturing, Sales, People & HR) or by seniority (Executives).
 A row reading “AI Skills: spring kickoff for finance” tells you what it is, who it’s for, and how it fits the rhythm, without opening anything.
-The tabs across the top finish the scan: All 10, Published 2, Confirming 1, Planning 5, Past 2.
+The tabs across the top finish the scan: All 10, Published 2, Confirming 1, Planning 5, Past 2, all placeholder counts.
 Before you’ve clicked, you know half the program is still upstream.

 Every session walks the same route